insect-morphology/lepao/README.md

 # Lepidoptera Anatomy Ontology (LEPAO)

 The Lepidoptera Anatomy Ontology contains terms used for describing the anatomy and phenotype of moths and butterflies in biodiversity research.
-LEPAO is developed in part by BIOfid (The Specialised Information Service Biodiversity Research).
+LEPAO is developed in part by BIOfid (The Specialised Information Service Biodiversity Research), www.biofid.de.

 **Suggested citation:** González-Montaña, L. A. & Koch, M, 2021.
 Lepidoptera Anatomy Ontology (LEPAO) (Version v2021-11-20).
 GitHub repository. http://doi.org/10.5281/zenodo.4780615.